berkaynizam/ai-cam.github.io/_people/ann-kristin-glenster.md

 ---
-layout: person
-title: Dr
-given: Ann Kristin
-family: Glenster
-name: Ann Kristin Glenster
+title: Ann Kristin Glenster
+photo: /assets/images/uploads/glensterak-1-.jpeg
+job_title: Senior Policy Adviser
 department: Minderoo Centre for Technology & Democracy
-job_title: Senior Policy Adviser
 biography: >-
   Dr Ann Kristin Glenster is a Technology and Human Rights Fellow at the Carr Centre for Human Rights Policy at the Harvard Kennedy School; a Senior Policy